cobalt-org/liquid-rust/CONTRIBUTING.md

 - Run `git tag v<X>.<Y>.<Z>`
 - Push all of this to `master`
 - Run `cargo publish` (run `cargo login` first if needed)
+- Update README.md to list the new version for Cargo.toml